Frequently Asked Questions

 When choosing character materials (such as natural stones like Carrara marble or Jura Gray limestone), you can send the contact person a photo of what the stone pattern should be – we then can specify, whether a stone with a similar design can be found.
 For very specific needs, it may be wiser to use artificial stone with a non-varying pattern.

-How to choose a surface material: which is better – granite, marble, limestone, quartz or Terrazzo?
+How to choose a surface material: which is better – granite, marble, limestone, ceramic, quartz or Terrazzo?

 Which finishing options are available?